ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 7: Add Contract Tests

 The tool also generates contract tests to make sure our precompile is working correctly.
-Generated tests include cases to test allow list capabilities, gas costs, calling function in read only mode.
+Generated tests include cases to test allow list capabilities, gas costs, and calling functions in read-only mode.
 You can check other `contract_test.go` files in the `/precompile/contracts`.
 Hello World contract tests will be under `/precompile/contracts/helloworld/contract_test.go` [here](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/contracts/helloworld/contract_test.go).
-We will also add more test to cover functionalities of `sayHello()` and `setGreeting()`.
+We will also add more tests to cover functionalities of `sayHello()` and `setGreeting()`.
 Contract tests are defined in a standard structure that each test can customize to their needs.
 The test structure is as follows: